exoplatform/exo-documentation/docs/Installation.rst

 .. note:: Only the administrator has the right to install and uninstall this application.

-The Web Conferencing add-on is supported for both Enterprise and Community editions.

 The Web Conferencing add-on is by default installed in the Enterprise Edition.
 You can uninstall it using this command: